 A comprehensive study of the major theories of marriage and family counseling.
 Skill building through media, modeling, and role playing.

 5333.
 Employee Assistance Issues

+3(3-0)

 An introduction to employee assistance programs found in the workplace.
-EAP's promote wellness and ameliorate employee problems such as emotional disorders, alcoholism and substance abuse, marriage and family problems, consumer, legal and financial problems, employee suggestions systems; child and elder care; and counseling/referral services.
+EAP's promote wellness and ameliorate such employee problems as emotional disorders, alcoholism and substance abuse, marriage and family problems, consumer, legal and financial problems, employee suggestions systems; child and elder care; and counseling/referral services.
 Laws affecting the civil rights of workers, including the Americans with Disabilities Act, the Rehabilitation Act, and Equal Employment Opportunity are covered.

 5343.
 Introduction to Reality Therapy

+3(3-0)

 An introduction to the concepts of Reality Therapy and Choice Theory.
 Includes applications in education, counseling, and management.

 5353.
 Advanced Reality Therapy

+3(3-0)

 Prerequisite: COUN 5343.